cisco/mindmeld/docs/source/quickstart.rst

 * address
 * phone_number

 A Knowledge Base can have 1 or more indexes.
-An "index" is a logical namespace which maps to objects of a particular type in the Knowledge Base.
+An index is a logical namespace which maps to objects of a particular type in the Knowledge Base.
 Roughly, you can think of an index as a "database" in a relational database world.
 Different indexes can be used to map to objects of different types.
 In our example of Kwik-E-Mart stores data, we would have just 1 index - *"stores"*.

 To setup your Knowledge Base using MindMeld Workbench, you can specify your content catalog as a JSON dump.
 The MindMeld Knowledge Base can read this JSON dump and extract all fields along with their types directly from the data.
 For example, if a field is a String, the Knowledge Base would read and store it as searchable strings.
 If a Float value is encountered, that attribute is stored as float values such that *"greater-than"* and *"lesser-than"* operators are applicable.